Ezriilc/KSP-Graphotron/README.md

 Graphotron
 ======================
-The Graphotron is a part and a plugin for KSP used to plot sensor output and flight information.
+A part and plugin for KSP used to plot sensor output and flight information.
+Graphotron is proudly maintained by Kerbaltek.

+Pull requests are always welcome, as is any other input.
+In fact, we rely on contributions to keep our projects going.
+Please feel free to contact us here, in the KSP forums, and on our website.

 Changelog
 ---------